masinde70/AI-for-HealthCare/README.md

 - HL7 - Health Level 7.
 A protocol used to exchange patient data between systems as well as data about physician orders (lab tests, imaging exams)
 - FHIR - Fast Healthcare Interoperability Resources.
 Another protocol for healthcare data exchange.
 HL7 dates back to the '80s and many design decisions of this protocol start showing their age.
 You can think of FHIR as the new generation of HL7 built for the open web.

+### When you start thinking of deploying your AI algorithms, you will want to set some requirements as to data that is sent to these algorithms, and the environment they operate in.
+When defining those, you may want to think of the following:

+Series selection.
+As we’ve seen, modalities typically use C-STORE requests to send entire studies.
+How are you going to identify images/series that your algorithms will process?
+Imaging protocols.
+There are lots of ways images can be acquired - we’ve talked about MR pulse sequences, and there are just physiological parameters, like contrast media or FoV.
+How do you make sure that your algorithm processes images that are consistent with what it has been trained on?
+Workflow disruptions.
+If the algorithm introduces something new into the radiologists' workflow - how is this interaction going to happen?
+Interfaces with existing systems.
+If your algorithm produces an output - where does it go?
+What should the systems processing your algorithm’s output be capable of doing?